 7. Professional Management: Mutual Funds Have a Team of Pros Who Research Investments So You Don't Have To

 Perhaps the biggest benefit of mutual funds is the time you save.
 By handing the work to a pro, you don't have to do the research and analysis needed to find the best holdings for your portfolio.
 You most likely lack the skill, passion, and patience needed to do the job well.
 Spend your time and energy on what you enjoy in life.

 8. Flexible: Mutual Funds Have Several Uses and Applications

 All the benefits of mutual funds overlap into simplicity and flexibility.
 You can invest in just one fund or invest in a wide variety.
 Automatic deposit, systematic withdrawal, 401(k) plans, annuity sub-accounts, dividends, short-term savings, long-term savings, and nearly limitless investment strategies make mutual funds the best overall investment type for both beginners and advanced investors.

 Bottom Line on Buying Mutual Funds

-Since mutual funds are easy to understand and a smart investment choice for the majority of savers and investors, these security types are the most commonly held investments in 401(k) plans and IRAs.
-However, although mutual funds are relatively simple to use, they are not for everyone and investors should be careful to select the best funds that align with their goals and tolerance for risk.
+Since mutual funds are easy to understand and a smart investment choice for almost all types of savers and investors, they are the standard options in 401(k) plans and IRAs.
+However, you should still be careful to choose funds that align best with your goals and tolerance for risk.